Geology of Anglesey: Precambrian

-A blueschist belt extends across the interior of the south - the Central Anglesey and Berw shear zones containing Ediacaran age rocks.
+A Blueschist belt extends across the interior of the south - the Central Anglesey and Berw shear zones containing Ediacaran age rocks.

 The schists of the Gwna Group date from Ediacaran to Early Cambrian times.
-They extend north from Menai Bridge to the eastern shores of Red Wharf Bay and from Aberffraw Bay northeast to beyond Cefni Reservoir.
+They extend north from Menai Bridge to the eastern shores of Red Wharf Bay (or Traeth Coch) and from Aberffraw Bay northeast to beyond Cefni Reservoir.
 Smaller outcrops extend northeast from Llanddwyn Island and in the Pentraeth area.
 Each of these areas includes igneous rocks too, including pillow lavas and tuffs.
 The schists are also present to the north and east of Llanfaethlu, at Mynydd Bodafon and patchily along the north coast.

 Though these schemes have been and continue to be subject to change, the Monian Supergroup has in recent times been considered to include the Fydlyn Felsite Formation (or Fydlyn Group), the Gwna Group, New Harbour Group (within which the Skerries Formation, Church Bay Tuffs & Skerries Grits, Lynas Formation and Bodelwyn Formation are defined), the Holy Island Group and the Rhoscolyn, Holyhead and South Stack formations.
 It thereby extends into the Cambrian.